This post offers an introduction to planning a spiritual retreat.

 In general, I need to feel comfortable enough in my surroundings that I can access my spiritual side.
 The basic survival needs at the level of the root chakra — for food, water, clothing, and shelter — need to be satisfied so that I can tap into the energy of my upper chakras.
 So, I bring a cooler with food and filtered water, the quilt and pillow I like to sleep with, my yoga mat, comfortable clothing, my altar supplies, art supplies, walking shoes, and anything I know I will need to feel at home.

 I used to try to pack light for retreats, but I learned it didn’t serve the goal.
-I recommend bringing all of the things that you need to be comfortable, and even some extra things you might not need, but will help you to feel more relaxed and cared for.
-Some examples of extra things I bring for an overnight retreat are an electric kettle for making tea and an assortment of tea bags, a footbath, the infrared light that helps with my arthritis pain, my yoga bolster for sitting meditation on the floor, more than one kind of chocolate, bug spray, a raincoat, a warm winter jacket, hat, gloves, and snow pants for in case I want to lie outside stargazing or to sit for an extended at an outdoor fire.
-If I have to trek a distance from my car to where I am staying, I bring my foldable wagon, so I don’t hurt my back carrying heavy things.
-It might sound silly, but for a weekend retreat, I pack my car full.
+I recommend bringing everything you need to be comfortable, and even some extra things you might not need but that will help you feel more relaxed and cared for.
+Some examples of extra stuff I bring for an overnight retreat are an electric kettle for making tea and an assortment of tea bags, a footbath, the infrared light that helps with my arthritis pain, my yoga bolster for sitting meditation on the floor, more than one kind of chocolate, bug spray, a raincoat, a warm winter jacket, hat, gloves, and snow pants for in case I want to lie outside stargazing or to sit for an extended at an outdoor fire.
+If I have to trek from my car to where I am staying, I bring my foldable wagon so I don’t hurt my back carrying heavy things.
+For a weekend retreat, I pack my car to the brim.
 I’m grateful for the stuff I’ve brought.
 Having these things along with me on retreat contributes to the feeling of giving myself self-care.

 Create an altar